Eggplant extract supplement, benefit

 Eggplant extracts are being promoted for weight loss and as a cancer cure.
 However the evidence to support these claims is premature.
-Research with these supplements in human is quite limited.
-As of 2012, I can only find one human study with oral pills of this supplement.
+Research with these supplements in humans is quite limited.
+As of 2016, I can only find one human study with oral pills of this supplement.

 buy Eggplant extract capsules if you wish to purchase this product.

 Eggplant (Solanum melongena) extract does not alter serum lipid levels.

 To compare the effect of eggplant extract on serum lipid levels with that of lovastatin.
 The study included 21 individuals of both sexes, with total cholesterol (TC) levels > 200 mg/dL, no diabetes, no contraindication for the use of statins, and no use of cholesterol-lowering drugs, divided into the following 3 groups: 1) the eggplant group (B), in which the patients drank 1 glass of eggplant extract with orange juice before breakfast each morning; 2) the statin group (E), in which the patients received 20 mg of lovastatin in the evening after dinner; 3) control group (C), in which the patients received no treatment.
 The eggplant extract with orange juice did not lower lipid levels.

 Food Chem Toxicol.
 2010.
 Antioxidant and hepatoprotective activities of five eggplant varieties.
 Eggplant is consumed throughout the world and varies in fruit color, shape, and size.
 In this study, correlation was found between hepatoprotective activities and total phenolic / flavonoid content and antioxidant activities, indicating the contribution of the phenolic antioxidant present in eggplant to its liver protective effect on t-BuOOH-induced toxicity.